heathgr/matrix-traverser/README.md

 - Redux
 - Redux Sagas

 React was used for DOM generation and manipulation.
-Most notably,  it was used to dynamically create SVGs based on the solutions computed by the cloud function.
-SVGs were created entirely with React.
-No libraries such as D3 where used.

 Redux was used to manage the app state.
 Asyncronous actions such as user input and HTTP requests were handled through the middleware Redux Sagas.